javiorfo/nvim-popcorn/README.md

     -- Optional
-    -- Add some actions after all the popup configuration is set -- I could be autocmd's for example do_after = function()
+    -- Add some actions after all the popup configuration is set -- It could be autocmd's for example do_after = function()
+        -- do something after...
+    end,

+    -- Optional
+    -- Add some actions after the popup is closed
+    -- It could be autocmd's for example on_close = function()
         -- do something after...
     end
 }